rkertesz/AutomatedRainBarrel/README.md

 Overview:

 The automated rainbarrel project is designed to determine how quickly open-source collaborative efforts can result in a functioning, intelligent, "internet of things" product that can serve both people and the environment.
-This is part of an independent research project and the results (specifically documentation on who is contributing and how it takes shape) will be presented at a conference on water resources in June of 2014.
+This is part of an independent research project and the results (specifically documentation on who is contributing and how it takes shape) will be presented at a conference on water resources in June of 2014 and again when the project is considered complete (a functioning automated rain barrel exists).

 Details: